redsteadz/A---Levels/O levels/Chemistry/Electrochemistry.md

 **Electrolysis:** Is the decomposition of an ionic compound, when molten or an aqueous solution, by the passage off electric current
 ![[O levels/Chemistry/attatchments/Electrochemistry 2023-01-03 19.15.39.excalidraw]]
 - Anode is the Positive Electrode
-- Cathod is the Negative Electrode
+- Cathode is the Negative Electrode
 - The Electrolyte is a molten or aqueous substance that undergoes electrolysis
 ![[O levels/Chemistry/attatchments/Electrochemistry 2023-01-03 19.24.35.excalidraw]]